FluidTYPO3/vhs/README.md

 # TYPO3 extension `vhs`

-This is a collection of view helpers for performing rendering tasks that are not natively provided by TYPO3's [Fluid templating engine](https://docs.typo3.org/other/typo3/view-helper-reference/10.4/en-us/).
+This is a collection of ViewHelpers for performing rendering tasks that are not natively provided by TYPO3's [Fluid templating engine](https://docs.typo3.org/other/typo3/view-helper-reference/10.4/en-us/).
 These include advanced formatters, mathematical calculators, special conditions, and iterators and array calculators and processors.